NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-does-not-waste-energy.md

   <figcaption><strong>Figure 8.3</strong><br />Source: Federal Reserve Economic Data (FRED)</figcaption>
 </figure>

 If you believe the developed world is not in a precarious situation or does not rely on a monetary foundation similar to Venezuela's, I would respectfully point to the Fed and its historical track record.
-Blink faith placed in this institution lacks all common sense.
+Blind faith placed in this institution lacks all common sense.
 Consider the following quote from a resident Fed economist during the aftermath of the 2008 financial crisis, at a time when the Fed was in the middle innings of creating \$3.6 trillion new dollars as part of quantitative easing:

 <figure>
   <blockquote>